 Translation: “Justine failed her exam again, I heard her crying her eyes out all afternoon.

+Don’t forget that the language also has its fair share of useful French sayings you should definitely think about remembering.
 Want to discover even more French idioms?
-Try ou online French lessons Frantastique: fun, concise and personalized French lessons in only 10 minutes per day.
+Try our online French lessons Frantastique: fun, short and personalized French lessons in only 10 minutes per day.

 Learn French with Frantastique 🇫🇷